facebook/sapling/hgsubversion/help/subversion.rst

 Currently, pushing to Subversion destroys the original changesets and replaces them with new ones converted from the resulting commits.
-Due to the intricacies of Subversion semantics, these converted changesets may differ in subtle ways from the original Mercurial changests.
+Due to the intricacies of Subversion semantics, these converted changesets may differ in subtle ways from the original Mercurial changesets.
 For example, the commit date almost always changes.
 This makes hgsubversion unsuitable for use as a two-way bridge.

 When converting from Subversion, hgsubversion does not recognize merge-info, and